-CALDWELL – The Mount St. Dominic Academy cross country team has opened the season with a strong start.
+CALDWELL – The Mount St. Dominic Academy indoor track team started its season on a positive note.